ansys/pyansys-dev-guide/doc/source/getting-started/abbr.rst

 **HTTP**

-Hpertext transfer protocol: A protocol for securing the communication between a browser and a web server.
+Hypertext transfer protocol: A protocol for securing the communication between a browser and a web server.
 HTTP is the foundation of any internet data exchange.

 **HTTP**